 When it came to the purchasing decisions, 37% of the consumers said that they consider the environmental impact of clothing production before deciding whether to buy or not.

-In general, a vast majority of consumers ask for more transparency from fashion brands.
+In general, the vast majority of consumers ask for more transparency from fashion brands.
 An overwhelming proportion even think that the government should be regulating fashion brands to ensure that they protect human rights, the environment and are more transparent about their business practices and impacts